-INHALATION: Overexposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
+- Inhalation: Overexposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
 Vapors or fumes when used in an enclosed space, if heated or during curing may cause irritation of the respiratory system.
-Symptoms include nose irritation, dry or sore or burning throat, runny nose, shortness of breath.
-Chronic inhalation of dusts from dried product may result in lung injury or damage.
-Contains suspect carcinogens by inhalation.
+Symptoms include nose irritation, dry or sore or burning throat, runny nose, shortness of breath. - Injection: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound.

-INJECTION: Accidental injection of this product (e.g. puncture with a contaminated object) may cause irritation and redness, in addition to the wound.
-TARGET ORGANS: Acute: Skin, eyes, central nervous system.
-Chronic: Skin, respiratory system.
+TARGET ORGANS: Acute: Skin, eyes.
+Chronic: Skin.